joshbressers/meshbbs/README.md

 You should be able to run `poetry install` to install all the things, then run `poetry run meshbbs` and the BBS will start to run.

-You may want to change your long name to "hello to start BBS" or something similar.
+You may want to change your mesh node long name to "hello to start BBS" or something similar.

+# Contributing

+Patches are welcome!
+Issues are also just fine if you're not looking to send a PR.

+The biggest part of the rewrite was to make adding functionality easy.
+You should look in the "stages" directory to see how modules can be added to the system.
+Even though it's event driven, the API lets you write synchronous code (this is easier to write and read).

+The `main()` function exists in the server.py file.
+You can start there if you want to see how the sausage is made.
+Otherwise I would suggesting looking at the `wall.py` stage.
 ## License

 GNU General Public License v3.0